awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

 mathematics many areas "defy" intuition completely except for a select few people who have studied these outskirts.

-Ways to build your Intuition
+Ways to build your Intuition:

   1. **Don't give up on hard problems easily**.
 Back to the pomodoro technique or a struggle timer.
   Advantages in doing this are you likely can solve the problem are you faced with given some extra time and if you fail you will still likely remember how you arrived at a solution.

   2. **Prove things to understand them**.
-One of my biggest pet peeves is someone say "well that's obvious" when it is only obvious due to lots of foundational work before.
+One of my biggest pet peeves is someone saying "well that's obvious" when it is only obvious due to lots of foundational knowledge beforehand.
 For instance, why is the sky blue?
   Is that really obvious?
-Before you bake an apple pie from scratch you must first invent the universe.
+Carl Sagan once said: If you wish to bake an apple pie from scratch you must first invent the universe.
   Working from first principles gives someone a deep intuition for the results but also adds many layers of understanding and many angles of view.

-  To quote Scott Young on Feynman
+To quote Scott Young:

     Feynman’s scoffing at not understanding Lee and Yang wasn’t because there was no understanding; indeed, he was familiar with much of the